-LOGAN DESPAIN, Judge RYAN and MOLLIE DREITZ, Superintendents TBD, Junior Superintendent
+JAYLEA POPE, Judge RYAN and MOLLIE DREITZ, Superintendents TBD, Junior Superintendent

 Market Lamb Weight Limit: 100-170 lbs.
 Market Sheep/Goat Weigh-in: Tuesday 1:00 p.m.
 Sheep Show: Wednesday 8:00 a.m.
-Order of Show

-(1) Showmanship; (2) Market;

-(3) Catch It Sheep; (4) Breeding
+Order of Show (1) Showmanship; (2) Market; (3) Catch It Sheep; (4) Breeding

 - This department is governed by the rules and regulations of the Eastern Colorado Roundup.
 Check Rules and Regulations for any changes or additions.
-See Index for page numbers. - All female sheep (including market ewe lambs) must have scrapie premise tags as required by Federal and State of Colorado law. - All breeds or crossbreeds, either wethers or ewes are eligible for market classes.
+See Index for page numbers. - 2.
+All female sheep (including market ewe lambs) must have scrapie premise tags as required by Federal and State of Colorado law. - 3.
+All breeds or crossbreeds, either wethers or ewes are eligible for market classes.
 All market lambs must have been identified by May 11th to show in the market class.
 Minimum weight for market lambs 100#; maximum weight 170#. - 4.
 Lambs must be slick shorn (1/4" or less) before weigh-in at fair. - 5.
-Exhibitors must provide their own wood shavings/chips for bedding. - 6.
-All Stall Fees MUST be paid prior to weigh-in. - 7.
-Exhibitors must clean out their stalls before checking their animals out on the last day of fair. - 8.
-Base date for computing ages of breeding sheep is September 1. - Where two exhibitors do not have three or more entries in each class, the entries will be combined in another breeding sheep class. - Consignment of sale animals and extra market animals to be shipped closes at 2:00 p.m. on Thursday!
+No leg wraps or blankets are allowed at weigh in. - 6.
+Exhibitors must provide their own wood shavings/chips for bedding. - 7.
+All Stall Fees MUST be paid prior to weigh-in. - 8.
+Exhibitors must clean out their stalls before checking their animals out on the last day of fair. - 9.
+Base date for computing ages of breeding sheep is September 1. - 10.
+Where two exhibitors do not have three or more entries in each class, the entries will be combined in another breeding sheep class. - 11.
+Consignment of sale animals and extra market animals to be shipped closes at 2:00 p.m. on Thursday!